jonefeewang/jonefeewang.github.io/source/_posts/Announcing-Stonemq-A-high-performance-and-efficient-message-queue-developed-in-Rust.md

 In use cases involving large clusters with countless queues—particularly in enterprise business services and public cloud services—there can be tens of thousands of partitions and partition leaders.
 Regardless of whether the queues contain messages, the volume of messages, or the flow rate, the presence or absence of active consumers in each partition poses a significant burden for cluster operators.
 Partition growth negatively impacts cluster throughput, while node failures or restarts often result in partition leader and controller switching, creating critical operational challenges.
 Stonemq addresses these inefficiencies.

 Cluster performance should remain consistent regardless of partition growth.
 Queues with varying traffic volumes need consolidation to enable more efficient message flow—akin to containerized shipping for multiple clients.
 This is precisely the vision of Stonemq.
-While solutions like Pulsar utilize journaling for centralized message handling, Stonemq seeks to retain Kafka’s replication , which simplifies and standardizes cluster operation and maintenance.We believe this protocol is both straightforward and highly efficient, forming the backbone of our solution.Additionally, by reusing Kafka's client-server communication protocol, StoneMQ ensures seamless migration without requiring any changes to the user's client applications.
+While solutions like Pulsar utilize journaling for centralized message handling, Stonemq seeks to retain Kafka's replication , which simplifies and standardizes cluster operation and maintenance.We believe this protocol is both straightforward and highly efficient, forming the backbone of our solution.Additionally, by reusing Kafka's client-server communication protocol, StoneMQ ensures seamless migration without requiring any changes to the user's client applications.
 This approach significantly reduces adoption costs for users, enabling a smooth transition to StoneMQ while retaining the familiar and reliable interface they are accustomed to.

 ## Why Another Message Queue?